The file system

 or group

-the corresponding ID will not change.
-Only integer owner
+, the corresponding identifier will not change.
+Currently, only integer owner

 #